joel-roediger/gmosLSSpec/README.md

 # gmosLSSpec
-Software package to reduce and analyse long-slit spectroscopy from Gemini/GMOS in python using the Gemini/IRAF package
+Software package to reduce and analyse long-slit and integral field spectroscopy from Gemini/GMOS in python using the Gemini/IRAF package